 Burd has helped shape New America’s work on higher education policy and on student financial aid issues.
 He is the author of three volumes of Undermining Pell, which examines how colleges’ pursuit of prestige and revenue is hurting low-income students.

 Burd has received multiple national reporting awards from the Education Writers Association for his coverage of federal higher education policy and his investigative work on the student loan industry.
 He has also published articles and op-eds in The Chronicle of Higher Education, The Hechinger Report, Inside Higher Ed, The Los Angeles Times, The New Republic, and Washington Monthly, and provided expert commentary for media outlets including American Public Media’s Marketplace, the CBS Evening News, CNN, C-SPAN, and National Public Radio.

-Before coming to New America in 2007, Burd worked for 15 years as a reporter and senior writer at The Chronicle of Higher Education, where he primarily reported on student aid policy and the inner-workings of the U.S. Department of Education.
+Before coming to New America in 2007, Burd worked for 15 years as a reporter and senior writer at The Chronicle of Higher Education, where he primarily reported on student aid policy and the inner workings of the U.S. Department of Education.
 Burd holds a bachelor’s degree in history from Swarthmore College.
-He lives with his wife and daughters in Silver Spring, Md.
+He lives in Silver Spring, MD.